venkatarangan/python-tamil-samples/README.md

 ## Overview

-A set of quick samples that I wrote for the purpose of experimentations using Python language on handling Tamil text.
+A set of quick samples that I wrote for the purpose of experimentation of using Python language on handling Tamil text.
 These were written around 2019.

 Details are in the following blog posts:
  1. Python and Google Cloud Vision for Tamil text [https://venkatarangan.com/blog/2019/09/python-and-google-cloud-vision-for-tamil-text/]